pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 Think about what distinguishes 'idiot' as an internal content word from 'idiot' as a suffix - the suffix 'idiot' is followed by the end of the input string.
 Pyparsing provides some classes named FollowedBy and StringEnd.
-To ensure that the 'idiot' at the end of the string is <strong>not</strong> mistaken for an internal one, define internal 'idiot' as ~suffix + 'idiot' or 'idiot' + ~FollowedBy(StringEnd()).
+To ensure that the 'idiot' at the end of the string is **not** mistaken for an internal one, define internal 'idiot' as ~suffix + 'idiot' or 'idiot' + ~FollowedBy(StringEnd()).
 Then be sure to finish your overall pattern with a StringEnd() to detect the erroneous string that does not end with a valid suffix.